what may I not sell?

 The questions is wrongly asked: As a licenseholder to your project, which you would usually be if you are it’s developer and are indie, you are absolutely allowed to do anything with your own project:

-We only require that what you do sell is also freely available to the public so the public can create the game themselves in order to get the full gaming experience.
+We only require that your game is freely available to the public so the public can create the game themselves in order to get the full essential gaming experience.

 Good example: You have released a game with all of it’s components as DIY and give it to the world.
-Now you decide tp sell physical pre-printed copies from your site, or components with alternative art, lore that isn’t essnetial to play the game, or a dinner with you et.c.
+Now you decide to sell physical pre-printed copies from your site, or components with alternative art, lore that isn’t essential to play the game, or a dinner with you et.c.

 Bad example: You release the game as DIY, but now you create an expansion that adds something to the game, like a new faction or mechanics.
 You don’t make that available for free, and charge money for it.